 - If you receive an MRI as an inpatient, Medicare can pay 100% of your costs if it’s performed within the first 60 days.
 If you receive your MRI after Day 60, Medicare can cover your testing, but only if you pay your daily costs.

 Several other factors can affect your MRI scan cost.
 For example, you may pay more if your testing needs more than one doctor or if you need a contrast dye to sharpen your imaging results.
 If you’re budgeting for your service and want to know exactly how much your MRI will cost, talk to your doctor.
 You can discuss where you receive the MRI and other details that will impact how much you’ll pay for your MRI.

 To help with out-of-pocket costs like these, many Medicare beneficiaries also often enroll in Medicare Supplement Insurance (Medigap).
 Medigap plans are sold by private health insurance companies and can help cover premiums, deductibles, coinsurance, and copayments.
 Others enroll in Medicare Advantage (Part C).
-Medicare Advantage replaces Original Medicare (Part A & B) but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional dental, hearing, vision, and prescription drug coverage.
+Medicare Advantage replaces Original Medicare (Parts A and B) but offers the same Part A and B benefits or coverage as Original Medicare.
+Along with receiving Part A and B benefits, Medicare Part C often bundles additional dental, hearing, vision and prescription drug coverage.
 It also may charge different amounts for services like MRIs.

 Why would a doctor order an MRI scan?

 Magnetic resonance imaging produces powerful images that allow doctors to see even minor abnormalities without the need for surgery.
 While we’ve discussed MRIs that scan the brain, magnetic resonance can be beneficial to evaluate and diagnose other parts of the body.
 For example, with the help of MRI, doctors can spot ligament and muscle tears, strains, cysts, swelling, internal bleeding, tumors and more.